yigtuyumz/utils/README.md

 **TODO's**
-- Produce only one object file instead of many files.
+- Improve infrastructure of autotools build system. (consider re-write configure.ac and Makefile.am files)
 - Create an extra header file for macros and constants **(?)**